7 Best Coffee Scales: Reviews and Buying Guide

 The question of portability brings us back to the scale’s compactness.
 A large analog scale might look cool next to your lever espresso machine, but it’s hard to move it out of the way when you don’t need it.

 Besides being accurate and compact, a digital scale should also have a sleek profile.
 The best option is to go for a battery-operated model that’s not too tall.
-Ideally, the scale should also fit your kitchen drawer or backpack if you like to take the brewing kit on the go.
+Ideally, the scale should also fit your kitchen drawer or backpack if you like to take the coffee brewing kit on the go.

 Extra Handy Features